SeanPlusPlus/Notes/Unicodoe_vs_UTF-8.md

 - If a character can be represented using a single byte (because its code point is a very small number), UTF-8 will encode it with a single byte.
 If it requires two bytes, it will use two bytes and so on.
 It has elaborate ways to use the highest bits in a byte to signal how many bytes a character consists of.
 This can save space, but may also waste space if these signal bits need to be used often.
 UTF-16 is in the middle, using at least two bytes, growing to up to four bytes as necessary.

 ![lookup](https://raw.githubusercontent.com/SeanPlusPlus/Notes/master/imgs/utf_lookup.png)

+- Unicode is a large table mapping characters to numbers and the different UTF encodings specify how these numbers are encoded as bits.